| |

 Kann

-Kann is a gluten free and dairy free restaurant from Gregory Gourdet (of Top Chef fame) that recently opened in Portland.
+Kann is a gluten free and dairy free restaurant from Gregory Gourdet (of Top Chef fame) in Portland.

-They have cleaned up in terms of 2022 awards, with places like Esquire and the Oregonian naming them the best new restaurant in the country / in Portland in 2022.
+They cleaned up in terms of 2022 awards, with places like Esquire and the Oregonian naming them the best new restaurant in the country / in Portland in 2022, and have since been all over national restaurant rankings (including in the New York Times).

 The draw here is the wood-fired cuisine inspired by Gourdet’s Haitian heritage.